Cinema clearly provides a window of opportunity to attract people from different cultures

 On the eve of 2013, when Bollywood completes 100 years, the stunning city of Marrakech welcomed a large Indian contingent associated with the film industry.
 Artists and filmmakers presented their movies throughout the week, enthralling Moroccan fans of Bollywood.

-The Marrakech Film Festival greeted Bollywood stars such as Amitabh Bachchan, Shahrukh Khan, Hrithik Roshan, Priyanka Chopra, Sridevi, Tabu, Rishi Kapoor, Sharmila Tagore [also on the jury at the festival], Boman Irani, Arjun Rampal, Prakash Jha, Malika Arora Khan and many more.
+The Marrakech International Film Festival as it is known, greeted Bollywood stars such as Amitabh Bachchan, Shahrukh Khan, Hrithik Roshan, Priyanka Chopra, Sridevi, Tabu, Rishi Kapoor, Sharmila Tagore [also on the jury at the festival], Boman Irani, Arjun Rampal, Prakash Jha, Malika Arora Khan and many more.

 “Thanks everyone for the wishes from Morocco.
 His Highness the King and the Prince were so gracious with their hospitality and the function.”